xyflow/react-flow-docs/docs/guides/theming.md

 ### Using Class Names

 Since we are rendering DOM nodes you can simply overwrite the styles with your own CSS rules.
-The React Flow wrapper has the className `react-flow`.
+The React Flow wrapper has the class name `react-flow`.
 If you want to change the background for example you can do:

 ```css
 .react-flow {